kubernetes/test-infra/prow/cmd/branchprotector/README.md

     - Enable protection (inherited from branch-protection level)
     - Require the `cla` context to be green to merge (appended by parent)

+#### Unmanaged branch protection

+If it is not desired to have branchprotector manage the branch protection, use `unmanaged: true` in the configuration instead of `protect: false` which disables branch protection.

 ## Developer docs

 Use [`planter.sh`] if [`bazel`] is not already installed on the machine.